benpin31/Tetris/README.md

 # What remain to do

-- Finish comments and refacto some part of the code
 - Correct some (minor) bugs due to the interface
 - Create a div of rules and commands
 - Improve collision gameplay : the tetrominos can't turn if collision with an other tetromino.
 Newer rules make it possible